Digital Shorts Fund

 The Digital Shorts Fund is PIC’s new and exciting initiative, which provides funding of up to $25,000 for the completion of fiction and non-fiction short content of untold stories and fresh perspectives on the Pacific Islander experience.
 Projects that are completed will be distributed on public media digital platforms with an option for public television broadcast.

-The deadline for the Digital Shorts Fund was March 10, 2017.
+The deadline for the Digital Shorts Fund is March 16, 2018.
 The next deadline will be announced later this year, please check back in August.

 The following sections will cover information you should know before applying to the Digital Shorts Fund: